-- 8.36 The Parish Council has identified two additional potential SINCs.
-Pending the outcome of discussions with the Hampshire Biodiversity Information Centre and applying the precautionary principle, development proposals likely to result in the loss, deterioration or harm to these sites will be considered under the terms of Local Plan policy E5 as if they were designated.
-The two sites are shown on Plan 12 and are: - Pillhill Brook and bankside habitat between the Anna Valley watercress beds (TV0275) and the confluence with the River Anton (TV0331).
-Survey information indicates presence of stream water-crowfoot, water vole and otter, and possibility of presence of white clawed crayfish. - Church Lane south of All Saints Church, adjacent to TV0299 and TV0331 and where survey information indicates presence of water vole. - 8.37 The proposed SINC boundaries reflect the extent of current satisfactory supportive evidence.
+- 8.36 The Parish Council has identified an additional potential SINC.
+Pending the outcome of discussions with the Hampshire Biodiversity Information Centre and applying the precautionary principle, development proposals likely to result in the loss, deterioration or harm to this site will be considered under the terms of Local Plan policy E5 as if it was designated.
+The site is shown on Plan 12: - Church Lane south of All Saints Church, adjacent to TV299 and TV331 and where survey information indicates presence of water vole. - 8.37 The proposed SINC boundaries reflect the extent of current satisfactory supportive evidence.
 Other areas suitable for the designation of SINC status may exist in addition to those currently designated or proposed and, where sufficient evidence exists, will be supported by the Parish Council.